LesleyLai/blog/contents/blog/bilingual_blog/en.md

 This way, the type system ensures that I don't forget to translate any entries.

 And then, we can assemble translations of all languages into a single object.
-This object will be the main entry point in our template when we need to query specific translation entries:
+This object serves as the main entry point in our template to query specific translation entries:

 ```typescript
 export const translations = {